Nerdcore: History

 The term "nerdcore hip hop" was first recorded in 2000 by MC Frontalot.
 However, long before its formal naming, artists like the Beastie Boys, Kool Keith, Deltron 3030, MC 900 Ft.
-Jesus, MC Paul Barman, Company Flow, and MF Doom explored unconventional hip-hop topics, including science fiction and space, while these artists were not directly part of the nerdcore movement, their work influenced its development.
+Jesus, MC Paul Barman, DJ Jazzy Jeff & the Fresh Prince, Company Flow, and MF Doom explored unconventional hip-hop topics such as science fiction, pop culture and space.
+While these artists were not directly part of the nerdcore movement, their work influenced its development.
 For example, the Beastie Boys’ sci-fi-themed 1998 album Hello Nasty featured tracks like "Intergalactic" and "Unite," which predated the popularization of nerdcore.
-Similarly, Blackalicious created science-oriented compositions like "Chemical Calisthenics," and MF DOOM drew heavy inspiration from comic book supervillains.
+Similarly, Blackalicious created science-oriented compositions like "Chemical Calisthenics," and MF Doom drew heavy inspiration from comic book supervillains.
 Despite these thematic overlaps, they are generally seen as part of conventional hip hop rather than nerdcore, largely because they did not self-identify as nerdcore artists.

 Conversely, nerdcore artists do not always concentrate solely on stereotypically "nerdy" topics.
 For instance, MC Frontalot's songs often explore broader themes.
 The key distinction between nerdcore and other genres lies in self-identification: while groups like Blackalicious do not label themselves as "nerds," Frontalot and other nerdcore artists embrace that identity.